What is Insomnia?

-- Indirect factors are an even larger burden for society, with reduced employment levels, lower productivity, higher absenteeism, and higher risk of a motor vehicle or workplace accident as a result of Insomnia accounting for $1.5 billion of costs to Australia in 2010 (Economics, 2011).
-This higher cost of indirect factors means that Insomnia is being under-treated in Australia.
+- Indirect factors are an even more massive burden for society, with reduced employment levels, lower productivity, higher absenteeism, and a higher risk of a motor vehicle or workplace accident as a result of Insomnia accounting for $1.5 billion of costs to Australia in 2010 (Economics, 2011).
+This higher cost of indirect factors means that Insomnia is under-treated in Australia.

-- Insomnia has been shown to be significantly related to a higher risk of both workplace and non-workplace accidents (Kessler et al., 2012), with the average annual costs to government (direct and indirect) found to be 11.9 times higher for individuals with Insomnia than for good sleepers (Daley, Morin, LeBlanc, Gregoire, & Savard, 2009)
+- Insomnia has been shown to be significantly related to a higher risk of both workplace and non-workplace accidents (Kessler et al., 2012).
+The average annual costs to government (direct and indirect) found to be 11.9 times higher for individuals with Insomnia than for good sleepers (Daley, Morin, LeBlanc, Gregoire, & Savard, 2009)

-- If Chronic Insomnia is not treated effectively, it results in a greater risk of mental health problems, with up to 61% meeting criteria for another psychiatric disorder (Stepanski & Rybarczyk, 2006).
+- If Chronic Insomnia is not treated adequately, it results in a higher risk of mental health problems, with up to 61% meeting criteria for another psychiatric disorder (Stepanski & Rybarczyk, 2006).